FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

 <a name="pumps"></a>

 > **Howdy Partner!** 🤠 There are some updates coming in the next release that you will want to take advantage of.
 First thing to know is that the new pumps box housing has a solid lid and holes to mount the ports on the bottom of the pumps box itself.
+The barrel plug sockets are also off to the side now.
 If you have the latest parts, they should look a little different than the pictures here.
 We'll be updating this as part of an upcoming release.

 The Pumps Box has 3 Peristaltic pumps w/ stepper motors on the front that inject reagents into the Reactor Core and the 2 circulating pumps on the sides that move hot and cold fluids to control the Reactor Core's temperature.
 It also has plugs on the front for the stirring motor and an accessory port that can be used to power accessories like a light.